AGozukara/RED-GREEN-BLUE-FILTER/README.md

 # RED-GREEN-BLUE FILTER
- Camera filtering application for red, green and blue objects and rectangular's areas Aforge
+ Camera filtering application for red, green and blue objects and rectangular's areas.
+ Using Aforge library.